Vocational rehabilitation

-Vocational rehabilitation can require input from a range of health care professionals and other non-medical disciplines such as disability employment advisers and career counsellors.
 Whilst, traditionally, the focus of vocational rehabilitation was job retention, an increased focus on an all-encompassing approach has become popular in contemporary approaches.
 Approaches differ between countries, however, due to the differing amounts of financial and political support vocational rehabilitation receives.

-In 2008, the UN introduced the “International Convention on the Rights of Persons with Disabilities” which provided internationally recognised rights to people with disabilities.
-It is often argued that this convention redefined the understanding of disability adopted by governments and further changed the way in which disability related issues were approached.

 Summary

 Vocational rehabilitation varies greatly between countries.
 However, it generally focuses on improvements to the socialisation, healthcare and physical and mental wellbeing of the person receiving the services.
 People eligible for vocational rehabilitation generally include those with long-term sicknesses, mental health disorders, common health problems and severe medical conditions.
 Services offered to those who are eligible commonly include financial support, psychological support and social support.
-There are a range of techniques utilised in the process of rehabilitation, including: